Pigs: Profile and Information

 Other times, such attacks may lead to the death of the piglets, and in some cases, the mother may eat the piglets.

-It is estimated that 50% of piglet fatalities are a result of the mother attacking or mistakenly crushing the pre-weaned piglet.
+It is estimated that 50% of piglet fatalities result from the mother attacking or mistakenly crushing the pre-weaned piglet.

-The wild boar (Sus scrofa) can take advantage of any forage resources.
-Therefore, they can live in virtually any productive habitat that can provide enough water to sustain large mammals such as pigs.
+The wild boar (Sus scrofa) can exploit any forage resources.
+Therefore, they can live in virtually any productive habitat, providing enough water to sustain large mammals such as pigs.

-If there is increased foraging of wild boars in certain areas, they can cause a nutritional shortage, which can cause the pig population to decrease.
+Increased foraging of wild boars in certain areas can cause a nutritional shortage, which can cause the pig population to decrease.

 If the nutritional state returns to normal, the pig population will most likely rise due to the pigs’ naturally increased reproduction rate.